 Master Builders Australia represents the building and construction industry across the nation.
 It is an influential body with a vast network of over 32,000 members and offices in various locations.
 MBA is known for ensuring high standards of skill and professionalism among its members.

 The AIB generally is a professional body for building and construction professionals in Australia.
-It aims to support the development of its members through educational programs, professional development opportunities, and recognition of professional excellence.
+It aims to support the development of those who want to become a stonemason through educational programs, professional development opportunities, and recognition of professional excellence.

 Interested in how we can support your role as an employer?
 Click below to learn more.